 How long does the review process take?
 The time required for the first round of the review process is dependent on the response of the reviewers.
 Reviewers should meet the agreed upon deadline (usually 4 - 6 week) for manuscript review and should respond to the reminder if sent any.
 The manuscript with the editor’s decision is sent to the author with recommendations made by the reviewers, which usually includes verbatim comments by the reviewers.
 The revised article is then subjected to subsequent rounds of review till it reaches a final correct form finalizing the decision.

-Rewarding reviewers: Thank you email along with the online reviewers certificate is sent on completion of the review through online review system.
+Rewarding reviewers: Thank you email along with the online reviewer certificate is sent on completion of the review through online review system.

 - Name of reviewers are published online as well as print copy of the journal by the end of the year.

-Editor’s Decision is final Reviewers advise the editor, who is responsible for the final decision to accept or reject the article
+Editor’s Decision is final Reviewers advice the editor, who is responsible for the final decision to accept or reject the article.